-(intransitive; ABS)
+'John left.' (intransitive; ABS)

-c. qimmiq kii-si-lauq-tuq Jaani-mit dog.ABS bite-AP-PST-3S.S Jaani-MOD 'The dog bit John.'
+- c. qimmiq kii-si-lauq-tuq Jaani-mitdog.ABS bite-AP-PST-3S.S Jaani-MOD

-(antipassive; ABS-MOD)
+'The dog bit John.' (antipassive; ABS-MOD)

-The argument-referencing agreement forms often surface as morphologically opaque portmanteaux, such that they do not separately encode the φ -features of the subject and object, as indicated in (5) and (6a) above.
+The agreement forms often (though not always) surface as portmanteaux; in such cases, they do not separately encode the φ -features of the subject and object, as indicated in (5a) and (6a) above.
 Comparing the declarative and interrogative forms in (5), we also see that mood/clause type may idiosyncratically trigger suppletive allomorphy on the adjacent agreement morpheme(s) (e.g. Fortescue, 1984; Dorais, 1986).
-The nearly identical forms from Kalaallisut in (7) below show that these properties hold across Inuit.9
+The nearly identical forms from Kalaallisut in (7) below show that these properties hold across Inuit.
+The supplementary of the subject and object, as indicated in (5a) and (6a) above.